rehive/docs-portal/content/extensions/get-started/recommendations.md

 weight: 4
 ---

-Rehive has several recommendations for building extensions that we encourage developers to follow, especially if they are seeking approval for the addition of a publically available extension.
+Rehive has several recommendations for building extensions that we encourage developers to follow, especially if they are seeking approval for the addition of a publicly available extension.

 #### Authenticate all incoming requests